 Peace is perhaps an essential ingredient for sustainable development – but it doesn’t always come easy.
 It takes a lot of sacrifices, patience, courage and determination to achieve.
 Fortunately for us in Sierra Leone, there was already the realization that our eleven-year civil war only succeeded in reversing whatever gains we had made after independence.
 The cost to human lives was colossal, and because we suffered those atrocities that made our war the most atrocious in modern times, the penultimate decision was to say never again!!
 This consciousness resonated with every Sierra Leonean, my Government made conscious efforts to develop and empower those structures that were responsible for national peace and cohesion.
 Thus, it is safe to say that the order we enjoyed during my tenure as President was not due to my singular efforts but through the contributions and sacrifices made by every critical stakeholder in Sierra Leone, the sub-region and the international community.
 What other leaders who want to promote and consolidate peace in their respective countries can learn from us is the ability to consult and negotiate with both state and non-state actors genuinely.
-Also, as I said earlier, national cohesion and political tolerance are an existential relevance to anything we do to attain sustainable peace in Africa.
+Also, as I said earlier, national cohesion and political tolerance are existential relevance to anything we do to attain sustainable peace in Africa.

 - Major countries on the continent have remained mono-economies, with minimal success in economic diversification.
 However, under your leadership, Sierra Leone’s Agenda for Prosperity was hinged on Economic Diversification – how were you able to achieve this?

 One of my priorities was to run the country like a business.
-This essentially means leveraging upon every opportunity available to expand and grow our economy by first, marketing Sierra Leone as a favourable business destination.
+This essentially means leveraging upon every opportunity available to expand and grow our economy by first, marketing Sierra Leone as a favorable business destination.
 For decades, we had mostly depended on the extractive industry.
 Minerals like gold and diamonds cannot be in abundance forever.
 The agriculture sector, which use to account for about 45% of the GDP was mostly underdeveloped and subsistence-based.
-We immediately went into action by introducing agricultural commercialization through smallholder farmers’ Scheme – intensifying production and promoting value addition of major crops like rice, cocoa, coffee and cassava.
-Despite the several challenges encountered, the programme yielded high dividend and was able to transform lives and boost the economy.
+We immediately went into action by introducing agricultural commercialization through smallholder farmers’ Scheme – intensifying production and promoting value addition of major crops like rice, cocoa, coffee, and cassava.
+Despite the several challenges encountered, the program yielded a high dividend and was able to transform lives and boost the economy.
 Our economic diversification also saw us embarking on the most significant road infrastructure programme in the history of the country.
-All major cities were linked to the Capital by hundreds of kilometres of tarred roads and thousands of kilometres of feeder roads linking producing areas to big market centres.
+All major cities were linked to the Capital by hundreds of kilometres of tarred roads and thousands of kilometers of feeder roads linking producing areas to big market centers.
 Our development plan – the Agenda for Prosperity – was encapsulated into eight pillars, namely; economic diversification, natural resources management, Human development, Competitiveness, Employment, Social Protection and Gender and Women’s empowerment.

 There are several ways to address this, but one key parameter in my view is for us to be able to harness our natural resources and use them for the benefit of all.
 The gaps we experience in the health and education sectors, for instance, are all down to the severe infrastructural deficit we face as a continent.
 For Africa to be able to take its rightful place on the global agenda, we must be able to tap into our God-given resources (both human and natural resources) and judiciously utilize them for the benefit of all.
 Establishing a pool of dependable professionals with a patriotic mindset can also help in this direction.

 This brings me to an innovative initiative that I endorsed in 2019 at the Global Visions Community of Horasis in Portugal.
 We have been working to bring it into the African context and to develop it by Africans for Africa, I won’t discuss this much, but it is the idea and concept of establishing an African Peace Engineering Corps.
-This initiative takes into account addressing the futures of our youth, women and military.
+This initiative takes into account addressing the futures of our youth, women, and military.
 It looks to enhance the African Peace Architecture by addressing many of the core issues of ongoing peace and security challenges.
-I will also highlight the interlinkages between Peacebuilding, engineering and sustainable development.
-Peace could be waged in a genuinely innovative, collaborative and sustainable way.
+I will also highlight the interlinkages between Peacebuilding, engineering, and sustainable development.
+Peace could be waged in a genuinely innovative, collaborative, and sustainable way.

 With more engineering and peacebuilding training for our youth, women and military, we shall have the capacity to develop, in alignment with the UNSDG, an innovative capacity-building platform in the engineering sector and Peacebuilding efforts throughout Africa.
 The members of these Corps shall be recruited from militaries around Africa for skill acquisition and concrete operational training.
-We are presently learning more on the various existing models in the engineering corps in Africa, Europe, Asia and North America to devise the most appropriate model for this innovative initiative.
+We are presently learning more about the various existing models in the engineering corps in Africa, Europe, Asia, and North America to devise the most appropriate model for this innovative initiative.
 As such, it shall also integrate the best practices based on practical experience gained from Peace Building operations in Africa.
 Now more than ever before the continent needs to be united in rebuilding in all areas.

 - In 2014 Sierra Leone was the hardest hit by the deadly Ebola disease, but, your leadership, helped in managing and taming the dreaded disease.
 What lessons can leaders learn from your experience, as the world battles the COVID-19 pandemic?